silasb/https-auth-proxy-downloader/README.md

 Downloading torrents from my seedbox is very slow, but downloading to my VPS then downloading to my local box was much much faster.

-Typical download speed from my seedbox was aour 100 Kb/s whereas downloading through this proxy resulted in downloading at 2 Mb/s.
+Typical download speed from my seedbox was about 100 Kb/s whereas downloading through this proxy resulted in downloading at 2 Mb/s.

-My other requirement was that I wanted to download files from my VPS to my local computer via HTTPS and didn't want other users to connect and user this without a password so HTTP Auth is also included.
+My other requirement was that I wanted to download files from my VPS to my local computer via HTTPS and didn't want other users to connect and use this without a password so HTTP Auth is also included.

 ## Setup

     npm install -g https-auth-proxy-downloader

-to start the server:
+to start the server (HTTP with HTTP authentication):

     https-auth-proxy-downloader --http --http-auth silasb:1337